OctopusDeploy/blog/blog/2018-10/selenium/3-the-first-test/the-first-tests.md

 Now that we have the Maven project configured and imported in IntelliJ, we can start adding some tests.

 The test classes will be created in the directory `src/test/java/com/octopus`.
 Maven has a standard directory structure that places test classes under the `src/test/java` directory, while the test classes themselves will be in the `com.octopus` package, which maps to the `com/octopus` directory structure.

-To create the new directory, right click on the top level project folder, select New → Directory.
+To create the new directory, right click on the top level project folder, select `New` → `Directory`.

 ![](./image1.png)